Koenkk/zigbee2mqtt.io/docs/devices/ZNGZDJ16LM.md

 ---
-title: "Xiaomi ZNGZDJ16LM control via MQTT"
+title: "Aqara ZNGZDJ16LM control via MQTT"
-description: "Integrate your Xiaomi ZNGZDJ16LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNGZDJ16LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-12-26T18:38:16
 pageClass: device-page
 ---